 That being said, there were times where I found many of the performances emotionally compelling… but many of those times I did enjoy those, it was despite the poor execution.

 The script is largely incompetent and expository… there was one scene that I had to use up all of my mental strength not to burst out into extreme laughter.

 Will Smith is talking to Love, and he’s shouting at her about his dead daughter… and he says, “I felt you inside of me when she called me daddy.”
 And the wording was so extremely off that I was still laughing about it on the way home.
 And the movie was so unaware of itself that it put that line in the movie TWICE.

 Oh, I guess I should mention the whole idea of “collateral beauty”… because there’s a woman in the movie who talks about how she lost her child too, and that during a time of extreme grief, someone told her to “just remember the collateral beauty…”

 So what is the collateral beauty exactly?
 Bullocks if I know.
 The movie certainly doesn’t do a good job of explaining what it is, and so it just some sort of vague abstraction.

 So basically the collateral beauty is just the title of the movie.

 Honestly, I want to give this movie credit for the few things it did right, and for being brave in actually trying a somewhat original idea… but I simply cannot ignore just how awful its execution is.
 With better direction and a better script (and honestly… a much less cringe-filled trailer), then I could see this movie actually being amazing.
-However, despite its best efforts, all I can say is that it might be a good movie only for those who enjoy emotionally sappy stories, and I’m giving this movie a 4 out of 10.
+However, despite its best efforts, all I can say is that it might be a good movie only for those who enjoy emotionally sappy stories.